 The generated header file (here, futlib.h) specifies the API, and is intended to be human-readable.
+See C API Reference for more information.

 The basic usage revolves around creating a configuration object, which can then be used to obtain a context object, which must be passed whenever entry points are called.